andrewcmyers/prelatex/README.md

 You can also install the prelatex script on your system by running `gradle install`.
 This needs to be run using `sudo` so the necessary files can be copied.
+It installs into `/usr/local/bin` and `/usr/local/share/prelatex`.

 ### IntelliJ